XFT: An Extension of the Discrete Fractional Fourier Transform: A fast discrete fractional Fourier transform

 \subsubsection{Example 4}

 Consider the pair of fractional Fourier transforms

-Fig. 6 shows a part of the plot of the real and imaginary parts of the XFT compared with $G_z(at_j)$ for this case.
-The max-norm of the error is of order $10^{-12}$ for both cases.
+Fig. 7A shows a part of the plot of the real part of the {\tt xft} compared with the real part of $G_z(a\omega_j)$.
+The max-norm of the error is of order $10^{-12}$ for the real (and imaginary) part yielded by {\tt xft}.
+In Fig. 7B we show the output of {\tt fracft} for the real part of $G_z(a\omega_j)$.